wolf-justin0103/laravel-perm/README.md

 on [permissions and roles](https://laracasts.com/series/whats-new-in-laravel-5-1/episodes/16).
 His original code can be found [in this repo on GitHub](https://github.com/laracasts/laravel-5-roles-and-permissions-demo).

-Special thanks to [Alex Vanderbist](https://github.com/AlexVanderbist) who greatly helped with `v2`.
+Special thanks to [Alex Vanderbist](https://github.com/AlexVanderbist) who greatly helped with `v2`, and to [Chris Brown](https://github.com/drbyte) for his longtime support  helping us maintain the package.

 ## Resources